ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/create-new-document.markdown

 ![Figure 5.
 Create New Document from Clone](images/create-new-document-5.png "Create New Document from Clone")

-A new document can be created by cloning from an opened [document view](../../../studio/database/documents/document-view) and saved with a new ID.
+A new document can be created by cloning an [existing document](../../../studio/database/documents/document-view).

 * Click the 'Clone' button to create a clone from the current document.
-* The original document attachments, counters & time-series items are copied into the clone.
+* The original document's attachments, counters & time-series items are copied into the clone.
 * Modify the cloned document as needed and save it as a new document.

 {PANEL/}